omjaiswal45/Cybersecurity-Log-Dashboard/README.md

   npm run dev

 - **Run the frontend:**
-  The frontend will be available at http://localhost:5173 (default Vite port), and the backend API at http://localhost:5000.
+  The frontend will be available at http://localhost:5173 , and the backend API at http://localhost:5000.

 ## License